fief-dev/docs/docs/user-journey.md

 ### Update profile

-If you configured custom [User Fields](./configure/user-fields.md) on your workspace, users will be able to update them from this page.
+If you configured custom [User Fields](./configure/user-fields.md) on your instance, users will be able to update them from this page.

 ![User dashboard](assets/images/auth-user-dashboard.png)